'This is a blast of fresh air' Jonathan Clark, TLS

 The author of the celebrated The Dream of Reason vividly explains the rise of modern thought from Descartes to Rousseau

-Yet it is because we still want to hear them that we can easily get these philosophers wrong.
-It is tempting to think they speak our language and live in our world; but to understand them properly, we must step back into their shoes.
+In a short period - from the early 1640s to the eve of the French Revolution - Descartes, Hobbes, Spinoza, Locke, Leibniz, and Hume all made their mark on Western thought.
+The Dream of Enlightenment tells their story and that of the birth of modern philosophy.
+What does the advance of science entail for our understanding of ourselves and for our ideas of God?
+How should a government deal with religious diversity - and what is government actually for?
+Their questions remain our questions, and it is tempting to think these philosophers speak our language and live in our world; but to understand them properly, we must step back into their shoes.
 Gottlieb puts readers in the minds of these frequently misinterpreted figures, elucidating the history of their times while engagingly explaining their arguments and assessing their legacy.
-The Dream of Enlightenment creates a sweeping account of what they amounted to, and why we are still in their debt.
+Gottlieb creates a sweeping account of what they amounted to, and why we are still in their debt.

 - 320 Pages